evalarumbe/tone-reactor/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Troubleshooting
+- `Error: Cannot find module 'stream/web'`
+  - Your version of Node is too old.
+  - `nvm ls-remote --lts` to see the name of the latest available version
+  - `nvm install <name of the latest version>`

+- `Error: [Error: ENOENT: no such file or directory, open '<project dir>/.next/BUILD_ID']`
+  - This error showed up when I ran `npm start` instead of `npm run dev` which is indicated above

 ## Learn More

 To learn more about Next.js, take a look at the following resources: